Exclusiveideas/stylar/README.md

 # Stage
-STYLAR is still in development 🔨 👷 🔧
+STYLAR is fully developed but yet to be deployed 🔨 👷 🔧

+# Getting Started

+To run STYLAR locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/Exclusiveideas/stylar.git`
+2. Install dependencies: `npm install`
+3. Start the application: `npm run dev`
+4. Open your browser and visit your local server